Anyone can search Taylor County public records using accessible online search tools offered by local agencies or through in-person or mail requests.

 It’s possible that someone’s criminal history extends from the county they live in.
 In those cases, searching Texas public records may be a good idea.
 This way, concerned citizens can know they’ve covered their bases.

-For that purpose, the State of Texas has a few different tools that can help those willing to make a detailed search.
+For that purpose, the state has a few different tools that can help those willing to make a detailed search.

 The Texas Department of Justice Inmate Search is a public index that works as a search engine that is convenient and ready to use.
 It allows individuals to search for the complete arrest history of an individual, bringing light to their criminal history.
 However, it won’t show individuals recently arrested – this is a tool to look up convicted offenders, to be exact.